Jenny Van Ryswyk wrote to me asking for help with a Dutch poem from the Netherlands about a mouse and beans. Here’s her letter:

 If anyone can help Jenny with the original version of the rhyme and/or a translation, please let us know in the comments below.

 This article was posted on Monday, April 23rd, 2012 at 3:52 pm and is filed under Countries & Cultures, Dutch, Languages, Netherlands, Nursery Rhymes, Poems, Poetry, Questions.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 5 Responses to “Can Anyone Help with a Dutch Rhyme about a Mouse Cooked in Beans?”